hyperledger-labs/splice/README.md

 ### Running and Debugging Integration Tests

 The integration tests are located at [`/apps/app/src/test/scala/com/daml/network/integration/tests/`](/apps/app/src/test/scala/com/daml/network/integration/tests).
-They work by standing up by defining and starting a Canton network topology and running Canton console commands against that topology, see for example the [`DirectoryIntegrationTest.scala`](/apps/app/src/test/scala/com/daml/network/integration/tests/DirectoryIntegrationTest.scala).
+They work by defining and starting a Canton network topology and running Canton console commands against that topology, see for example the [`DirectoryIntegrationTest.scala`](/apps/app/src/test/scala/com/daml/network/integration/tests/DirectoryIntegrationTest.scala).
 Also see the Scaladocs on Canton's [`BaseIntegrationTest.scala`](/canton/community/app/src/test/scala/com/digitalasset/canton/integration/BaseIntegrationTest.scala) for more information about the intended usage of the test framework.